 identifies works that require approval through an activity application; and

-outlines criteria for consideration in the approval of activity applications
+outlines criteria for consideration in the approval of activity applications.

 Part 2 (pp.16 - 28) of the LAP lists activities which require approval under Section 68 of the Local Government Act 1993.
 Examples of works that require approval under Section 68 include mobile food vending vehicles (food trucks), outdoor dining and market stalls on public land.